Generalized Einstein-Scalar-Maxwell theories and locally geometric U-folds: Introduction

 Given a smooth map $f:N_1\rightarrow N_2$ and a vector bundle $\cS$ on $N_2$, we denote the $f$-pullback of $\cS$ to $N_1$ by $\cS^f$.
 Given a smooth section $\xi\in \Gamma(N_2,\cS)$, we denote its $f$-pullback by $\xi^f\in \Gamma(M_1,\cS^f)$, calling it the {\em topological pullback}.
 We reserve the notation $f^\ast$ for the {\em differential pullback} of tensors defined on $N_2$, an operation which generally involves both the topological pull-back along $f$ and insertions of the differential $\dd f$; an example is the differential pull-back of differential forms valued in a vector bundle.

 By definition, a Hermitian pairing is complex-linear in the first variable while an {\em anti-Hermitian pairing} is complex linear in the second variable.
 A complex-valued pairing is anti-Hermitian iff its conjugate is Hermitian.
-The canonical symplectic pairing $\omega_n$ on $\R^{2n}$ is defined through: \ben \omega_n((x_1,y_1),(x_2,y_2))=x_1y_2-y_1x_2~~\forall x_1,x_2,y_2,y_2\in \R^n \een and its matrix in the canonical basis is denoted by: \ben \Omega_n\eqdef \left[ \right]~~. \een The space of matrices of size $m\times n$ with coefficients in a ring $R$ is denoted by $\Mat(m,n,R)$ while the space of square matrices of size $n$ is denoted by $\Mat(n,R)\eqdef \Mat(n,n,R)$.
+The canonical symplectic pairing $\omega_n$ on $\R^{2n}$ is defined through: \ben \omega_n((x_1,y_1),(x_2,y_2))=x_1y_2-y_1x_2~~\forall x_1,x_2,y_2,y_2\in \R^n \een and its matrix in the canonical basis is denoted by:

+The space of matrices of size $m\times n$ with coefficients in a ring $R$ is denoted by $\Mat(m,n,R)$ while the space of square matrices of size $n$ is denoted by $\Mat(n,R)\eqdef \Mat(n,n,R)$.
 The space of symmetric square matrices of size $n$ with coefficients in $R$ is denoted by $\Mat_s(n,R)$.
 The complex imaginary unit is denoted by $\i$.